#visa

 9. Japanese Visa Issuance:

 Take the COE to a Japanese embassy/consulate in your home country to obtain your visa.
+You will need to be physically in Japan if you are sponsoring yourself.

 10. Entry into Japan: